Stackato-Garage/stackato-service-echo/README.md

 ## Loading the config into Doozer

-Doozer is the centralised configuration management component in Stackato, including the service configuration we have just added.
+Doozer is the centralized configuration management component in Stackato, including the service configuration we have just added.
 To load the settings from the YAL files in 'echo/config/':

 Change to the /s/ directory (symlink of /home/stackato/stackato/), then start supervisord:

     $ start-supervisord

-Tun the following two commands:
+Run the following two commands:

     RUBYLIB=kato/lib ruby -e 'require "yaml"; require "kato/doozer"; Kato::Doozer.set_component_config("echo_node", YAML.load_file("/s/vcap/services/echo/config/echo_node.yml"))'